bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:24 AM CT, February 28</p>
+<p class="updated_time"> Latest data: 11:39 AM CT, February 28</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 57°, which is 10° *colder* than yesterday.
+Today's high is 57°, which is 11° *colder* than yesterday.
 Tomorrow is expected to be 17° *colder* than today.

 Currently:

 - 51°
-- Clear
+- Mostly Clear
-- 45% humidity
+- 47% humidity
-- 7 mph wind
+- 6 mph wind
-- 0% cloud cover
+- 23% cloud cover
 - 31 AQI 🟩
-- 0.05 inches of snow expected in the next 48 hours
+- 0.07 inches of snow and 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>